 These interventions may help you lose excess weight so that your GERD symptoms will improve.
 It is important to note, that while the above medications can contribute to the excess weight gain that can cause GERD, they may also be independent risk factors for GERD because they can weaken the LES valve.

-If you have been diagnosed with celiac disease or gluten intolerance, you may be at a heightened risk for developing GERD.
+If you have been diagnosed with celiac disease or gluten intolerance may have a heightened risk for developing GERD.
 While GERD can develop in people with long-standing celiac disease, it is more common in those who have been recently diagnosed.
 If you have celiac disease, eating a gluten-free diet may improve your symptoms.

-The connection between GERD and celiac disease is not fully understood, however, it is thought that either eating gluten causes symptoms of GERD or that GERD is simply a condition that is associated with gluten intolerance or celiac disease.
+The connection between GERD and celiac disease is not fully understood.
+However, it is thought that either eating gluten causes symptoms of GERD or that GERD is simply a condition associated with gluten intolerance or celiac disease.
 For the sake of definition, gluten is a protein found in wheat.

 In addition to celiac disease, other medical conditions may also raise your risk for GERD, including: